 Tips for visiting

 No matter when you stop by, you’re bound to find something new—Conservancy gardener Larry Boes explains that the Garden has many regulars who visit frequently, even daily.
-“It’s a small-scale garden and I like the challenge of making it different every year so people want to come back,” he says.
+“It’s a small-scale garden, and I like the challenge of making it different every year so people want to come back.”

 Visiting with kids?
 Download our free Discovery Journal for Shakespeare Garden.
-If you want to explore the Garden from home, watch our Facebook Live video showcasing the Garden’s colorful blooms from a recent spring.
+If you want to explore the Garden from home, watch our Facebook Live video showcasing the Garden’s colorful blooms from a past spring.
+And as always, please limit the trash you create in the Park by packing your picnics in reusable gear.
+You can find more stewardship tips here!